FastPay-2025/usd-network/README.md

 ## 📋 Abstract

 USDNetwork (USDTN) is a next-generation, USD-pegged stablecoin designed to deliver financial privacy, accessibility, and multi-chain operability.
-Built to operate across major blockchain ecosystems such as Binance Smart Chain, Polygon, Arbitrum, Base, and Avalanche, USDTN provides fast, low-cost, and censorship-resistant stable value transfer without compromising usability.
+Built to operate across major blockchain ecosystems such as Binance Smart Chain, Polygon, Arbitrum, Base, Avalanche, Tron, and Solana, USDTN provides fast, low-cost, and censorship-resistant stable value transfer without compromising usability.
 With a focus on seamless exchange integrations, compliance readiness, and user-first design, USDNetwork is crafted for both DeFi applications and real-world adoption.

 Unlike traditional stablecoins that rely on centralized infrastructure or expose users to unnecessary surveillance, USDTN is deployed with privacy-respecting smart contracts, scalable architecture, and verifiable asset backing.
 With future listings on top-tier exchanges and a DAO-driven governance model, USDNetwork is poised to become the most accessible and privacy-aware digital dollar in the crypto ecosystem.